pwtail/readme/README.md

 However, it is limited.
-Nested event loops are not allowed, and unfortunately that is exactly what you need when you are debugging an async service and want to call an async function.
+Nested event loops are not allowed, and unfortunately that is exactly what you need when debugging an async service and want to call an async function.
 To work around that, people usually use [nest_asyncio](https://github.com/erdewit/nest_asyncio), which patches asyncio.